-- UK inflation and wage growth remain elevated but, following a no-change MPC decision in November, Bank Rate appears to have peaked in this rate cycle.
-Nearterm rate cuts are unlikely, although downside risks will increase as the UK economy likely slides into recession and inflation falls more quickly. - The much-repeated message from the MPC is that monetary policy will remain tight as inflation is expected to moderate to target slowly.
-In the Bank's forecast, wage and services inflation, in particular, will keep CPI above the 2% target until 2026. - The UK economy has so far been relatively resilient, but recent data indicates a further deceleration in business and household activity growth as higher interest rates start to bite.
-Global demand will remain soft, offering little assistance in offsetting weakening domestic demand.
-A recession remains a likely outcome. - Employment demand is easing, although the tight labour market has resulted in higher nominal wage growth.
+- UK inflation and wage growth remain elevated but have eased over the past two months fuelling rate cuts expectations.
+Near-term rate cuts remain unlikely, although downside risks will increase as the UK economy likely slides into recession. - The MPC's message remains unchanged as the Committee seeks to maintain tighter financial conditions.
+Monetary policy will remain tight as inflation is expected to moderate to target slowly, although some wage and inflation measures are below the Bank's last forecasts. - Despite some deterioration in activity data, the UK economy remains resilient in the face of tighter monetary policy.
+Recent data has been soft but mixed; the timelier PMI figures suggest that the services sector is recovering from a weak Q3.
+Tighter policy will however bear down on domestic and external activity as interest rates bite. - Employment demand is easing.
 Anecdotal evidence suggests slowing recruitment and pay growth, and we expect unemployment to rise further.
 As unemployment rises and interest rates remain high, consumer sentiment will deteriorate.
-Household spending will therefore be weak.
-Higher interest rates will also weigh on business investment and spending. - Inflation will fall over the next 12 months.
+Household and business spending will therefore be weak. - Inflation will fall over the next 12 months.
 The path to the target will not be smooth, with higher energy prices and base effects interrupting the downtrend at times.
 The MPC's attention will remain on underlying inflation measures and wage data.
-We believe policy rates will remain at the peak for another 10 months, or until the MPC is comfortable the risk of further 'second-round' effects has diminished. - Maintaining monetary policy in restrictive territory for so long, when the economy is already struggling, will require significant policy loosening in the future to boost activity. - Global bond yields will remain volatile, particularly with the focus on US economic data and its monetary and fiscal policy.
-Like the BoE, the Federal Reserve and other central banks see persistently high policy rates through 2023 and 2024 as key to dampening domestic inflationary pressure.
-Bond markets will need to absorb significant new supply, particularly from the US government. - There is a heightened risk of geo-political events causing substantial volatility in yields.
+We believe policy rates will remain at the peak for another 10 months, or until the MPC is comfortable the risk of further 'second-round' effects have diminished. - Maintaining monetary policy in restrictive territory for so long, when the economy is already struggling, will require significant loosening in the future to boost activity. - Global bond yields will remain volatile.
+Markets are currently running with expectations of near-term US rate cuts, fuelled somewhat unexpectedly by US policymakers themselves.
+Term premia and bond yields have experienced a marked decline.
+It would not be a surprise to see a reversal if data points do not support the narrative, but the current 10-year yield appears broadly reflective of a lower medium- term level for Bank Rate. - There is a heightened risk of fiscal policy and/or geo-political events causing substantial volatility in yields.